Elk Grove Resident Charged by DOJ as Leader of ‘Transnational’ White Supremacist Group Targeting Black, Jewish, Immigrant, LGBT, ‘Race Traitors’

 Vanguard Sacramento Bureau Chief

-ELK GROVE, CA – The U.S. Dept. of Justice Monday announced the charging of two people – one from Elk Grove and the other from Boise – for their involvement in a “transnational terrorist group called the Terrorgram Collective on 15 criminal counts” involving “hate crimes and terrorist attacks against Black, immigrant, LGBT and Jewish people.”
+ELK GROVE, CA – The U.S. Dept. of Justice Monday announced the charging of two people—one from Elk Grove and the other from Boise—for their involvement in a “transnational terrorist group called the Terrorgram Collective on 15 criminal counts” involving “hate crimes and terrorist attacks against Black, immigrant, LGBT and Jewish people.”

 The white supremacist collective, added DOJ, also targets white people sympathizing with those people, calling them “race traitors.”

-The indictment, according to Kristen Clarke, Assistant Attorney General of the Civil Rights Division at the Justice Department, also alleges the accused of soliciting attacks on “government infrastructure and to target politicians and government officials, as well as leaders of private companies and non-governmental organizations.”
+The indictment, according to Kristen Clarke, Assistant Attorney General of the Civil Rights Division at the Justice Department, also alleges the accused are guilty of soliciting attacks on “government infrastructure and to target politicians and government officials, as well as leaders of private companies and non-governmental organizations.”

 The goal of the group, said Clarke, is to “ignite a race war, ‘accelerate’ the collapse of what they viewed as an irreparably corrupt government and bring about a white ethnostate.
 As the indictment lays out, defendants used the internet platform Telegram to post messages promoting their white supremacist ‘accelerationism.’”